Jatra: Hyalagaad Re Tyalagaad: Kombadi Palali

 "Kombadi Palali" is an item number from the film.
-The song features Bharat Jadhav, along with Kranti Readkar, and was sung by Anand Shinde and Vaishali Samant, with music by Ajay–Atul.
+The song features Bharat Jadhav, along with Kranti Redkar, and was sung by Anand Shinde and Vaishali Samant, with music by Ajay–Atul.
 Jitendra Joshi wrote the lyrics to the song.
-Shreya Ghoshal sang Chikni Chameli in Agneepath and it features Katrina Kaif.
+The song was partially reused in the Hindi film Agneepath titled Chikni Chameli sung by Shreya Ghoshal and featuring Katrina Kaif.

+Ye Go Ye Ye Maina

+The song Ye Go Ye Ye Maina was reused in the Hindi film Brothers titled "Mera Naam Mary" sung by Chinmayi Sripada and featuring Kareena Kapoor.
+The orchestration of the song was partially modified, and an additional opening alaap was sung by Chinmayi in Mera Naam Mary.

 Reception

 In his review of the film, Pradip Patil of Marathi Movie World considered that: ..."Kedar has pulled all the tricks to esure that viewers remains engaged.
 The events take place at such a fast pace that you hardly get time to think at all.
 The dialogues are another plus point of this film.
 One must give the credits to all the actors who have given such energetic performances.
 The movie belongs to Bharat Jadhav, Vijay Chavan and Siddharth Jadahv."